 - The kashayam spice mix can be used for one more batch of kashayam tonic.
 After making kashayam Radhika’s Mom dries the spices (minus the ginger), roasts the spices, then grinds them in a spice mill into a spice blend, which she then incorporates into savory dishes like curries, soups and stews.

 - Drink kashayam 2-3 times a day as needed to reap it’s natural herbal benefits.

-Cook’s Notes: I ran into my friend Rose.
-M at the gym and she informed me that she made the Kashayam tonic and had it in her morning tea and how it made her feel great.
+Cook’s Notes: I ran into my friend Rose at the gym the other day and she informed me that she made the Kashayam tonic and had it in her morning tea and how it made her feel great.
 Give this kashayam a try with your morning or afternoon tea for a wonderful pick-me-up.

 Kashayam: A Soothing Ayurvedic Herbal Tonic.

 12 thoughts on “Kashayam.
 A Soothing Ayurvedic Herbal Tonic”